El Tajín: Tajin Chico

 The Building of the Columns dominates the highest portion of Tajin Chico.
 It is part of one of the last building complexes built at El Tajín.
 These buildings are situated on a platform-terrace with was formed on natural contours and filled in spaces.
 The other structure on this platform is called the Annex or the Building of the Tunnels, as it is connected to the Building of the Columns by a passageway.
 Behind these buildings is a large plaza with small low structures on its edges.
 This building is named for the columns that adorned the east facade of the structure.
 The columns were made by stacking circles cut from flagstone.
 Then the surface of the columns was sculpted with scenes celebrating a ruler named 13 Rabbit, who probably had this structure built.
 Most of the remains of these columns are on display at the site museum.
 This structure also had a cement roof, which was arched in the “porch” area between the columns and the inner rooms.
 There is an inner courtyard and ornately decorated, with stepped frets, other symbols in stone and cement which were painted.
-This complex was one of the last to be built and it also shows evidence if fire and other damage from the fall of the city.
+This complex was one of the last to be built and it also shows evidence of fire and other damage from the fall of the city.

 Just east of Tajin Chico is an area of valley floor.
 There are numerous buildings in this section but many are not accessible to visitors due to the lack of trails and many have yet to be explored.
 Two have been partially explored.
 The first is the Great Xicalcoluihqui, or the Great Enclosure.
 This is a wall, which from above forms a giant stepped fret and encloses about 129000 sqft.
 This structure is unique among Mesoamerican sites and contains two or three small ballcourts.
 The sides of the enclosure are formed by a slender platform with sloping sides and free standing niches, resembling the Pyramid of the Niches.
 There are more than a hundred niches in this wall, broken up by a number of entrances.
 The other structure is the Great Ballcourt, the largest court at El Tajin.
 It is located at the northwest corner of the Great Xicalcoluihqui and at the base of Tajin Chico.
 It has vertical sides and is about 213 ft long.
-Unlike other ballccourts, there are no carved panels and no sculptures have been associated with this structure.
+Unlike other ballcourts, there are no carved panels and no sculptures have been associated with this structure.